rtohid/phyfleaux/README.md

 * Already checked for syntax and grammar.

-* Code is accessible through its python AST within the framework.
+* Within the framework, code is accessible through its python AST.

 * Indexing of all possible iteration spaces are known, either:
    * parametrically, e.g., affine iteration spaces, or